Thirtysomething: Honors and awards

-Sequel
+Canceled sequel

 A sequel to the series, thirtysomething(else), was pitched in September 2019.
 The pilot was a co-production between MGM Television and Bedford Falls Productions, which was behind the original series, and ABC Studios, and producers were casting its four original main roles at the time of the announcement.

 In February 2020, Chris Wood was cast as Leo Steadman, the show's male lead.
 Over the next few weeks, Odette Annable was cast as Janey Steadman and Patrick Fugit and Auden Thornton as Ethan and Brittany Weston.
 Melanie Mayron and Polly Draper agreed to appear as Melissa Steadman and Ellyn Warren.
 On June 29, ABC decided not to move forward with the sequel.